DoNCCong/DoNCCong/README.md

 # 📊 Donate:
 If you like my project or my video, please donate me some a coffee if you like :>.
 Thank you very much !!.
+If you encounter any issues, please feel free to contact me via email at dongocchiconga22@gmail.com.
 ![](./Images/DoNCCong.jpeg)

 # 💻 Tech Stack: